uoeIDS/IDS_website/content/troubleshoot/setup/github.en.md

 Git is a version control system that keeps track of changes to projects.
 GitHub is an internet repository where these projects are stored.
 We will work with projects that are stored on your own computer but will regularly sync local data to the online GitHub repository.
 To do this, we need to make sure that your local Git installation can communicate with your online GitHub account.

 <ul>
 <li> You will need to use a <strong>terminal</strong> to talk to Git.
-In RStudio you can launch a terminal using _Tools>Terminal_ (bottom left).
+In RStudio you can launch a terminal using *Tools>Terminal* (the terminal will be in the bottom left panel).
 Make sure you have re-started RStudio after installing Git before you do this.
 There are other terminal options but these depend on your operating system.
 See <a href="https://happygitwithr.com/shell.html">here</a> for some suggestions.
 <li> Once you have opened a terminal window, try typing

 ```git --version ```